wuqui/teximg/README.md

 \end{forest}
 ```

-When rendering to PDF, this filter leaves the raw LaTeX.
+When rendering to PDF via LaTeX, this filter passes the code on to the LaTeX process.

-When rendering to other formats, the filter
+When rendering to other formats, the filter:

 - produces a standalone PDF of this block,
 - converts it to SVG using pdf2svg,
-- inserts this image in the output file
+- inserts this image in the output file.

 # Features